OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 			- Amazon platform costs - USD150 pcm - USD1800 per yr, so round to USD2000 per yr.
 			- Renewal of openwis.io website - EUR150 per yr
 			- WQ - Do we pay for the trademark?
-			- A-OWIS-SC-2016-32: EE - Check with Michael Robbins for fees related to trademarks.
-OWIS-A
+			- ACT-OWIS-SC-2016-32: EE - Check with Michael Robbins for fees related to trademarks.
+OWIS-ACT
 			- WQ – I think it was about EUR1000, but not sure if that was just for 1 year.
 			- Software management tools - also about USD150 pcm - so say USD2000 per year.
 			- Last year we budgeted for EUR500 of promotional material, suggest the same this year.